 When will I receive my tuition bill and when is payment due?

-The Bursar's office will be mailing tuition bills soon after you register.
-Tuition and fees are due by January 6, 2015.
-Contact the Bursar's Office with questions, at (714) 459-1118.
+The Bursar's office will mail tuition bills soon after you register.
+Tuition and fees are due by the date specified in your tuition bill.
+Contact the Bursar's Office with questions at (714) 459-1118.

 How do I obtain a parking permit?